 In case you’re wondering just who Hilary Bernstein is, I’d love to share.

-I’ve always known I’ve wanted to be a writer, and I’ve spent more than 20 years professionally writing and editing magazines, newspapers, blogs, and books.
+I’ve always known I’ve wanted to be a writer, and I’ve spent the past 25 years professionally writing and editing magazines, newspapers, blogs, and books.

 In high school, you could find me camped out in the yearbook office as editor-in-chief.
 But I also graduated, cum laude, with a Bachelor of Arts in Journalism at Otterbein University.
 While I was at Otterbein, I interned at Release Magazine, Towers Magazine, and Worldwide Challenge magazine (at Cru’s world headquarters).